 Polarized brown lenses are designed to block blue wavelengths of light from approximately 400 to 500 nm.

 By blocking these specific wavelengths, the blues, and blue-violet, brown lenses provide wearers with high-contrast and color enhancement, maximizing detail from green wavelengths.
-This applies in particular against blue and green backgrounds, such as sky and, making these lenses ideal for active hikers or anyone looking for a comfortable all purpose lens.
+This applies in particular against blue and green backgrounds, such as sky and water, making these lenses ideal for active hikers or anyone looking for a comfortable all-purpose lens.

 Recommendations?

-Recommend brown polarized lenses for running, baseball, cycling, water sports or simply for casual wear.
-Many fishermen prefer this color lens to help spot fish swimming in shallower waters but aren’t as effective for deep sea fishing where the water tends to be much darker.
+Brown polarized lenses are recommended for running, baseball, cycling, water sports, or casual wear.
+Many fishermen prefer this color lens to help spot fish swimming in shallower waters, but it isn’t as effective for deep sea fishing where the water tends to be much darker.

 2. Gray Lenses

-Also one of the most commonly found polarized lens tints use with sunglasses, gray is an all-round neutral lens.
+Gray is another common polarized lens tint used with sunglasses, and it is an all-around neutral lens.
 Gray lenses are best for bright, sunny days from early morning until sunset.
 These lenses aren’t really the best-suited choice for overcast days with minimal sunlight; the deep density and darkness of the lenses can be too dark for the wearer and reduce overall visibility in these specific situations.

 Gray colored lenses filter all wavelengths of visual light evenly across the color spectrum.
 Through reducing the light intensity, gray lenses will keep the colors true for the wearer, and enhance depth perception and reduce eye fatigue in bright light conditions.

-Grey polarized lenses are recommended for: baseball skiing, cycling, running, deep-sea fishing, beach sports, and sailing.
-These lenses are highly recommended for those spending a lot of time on or near the water.
-These are an excellent choice for the clients looking for only one pair of sunglasses.
+Grey polarized lenses are recommended for baseball, skiing, cycling, running, deep-sea fishing, beach sports, and sailing.
+They are highly recommended for those spending a lot of time on or near the water and are an excellent choice for clients looking for only one pair of sunglasses.

-Bausch and Lomb pioneered the gray-green lenses.
-These color lenses are the go-to choice for many pilots as you can still clearly see the electronic gyros and instruments used to navigate an airplane, which isn’t possible with some of the polarized lenses.
+Gray-green colored lenses are the go-to choice for many pilots as they allow clear visibility of electronic gyros and instruments used to navigate an airplane, which isn’t possible with some other polarized lenses.

 The combination of the deep green lens with the deeper density of gray offers superior protection in bright sunshine environments.
 These colors allow for increased contrast from the lower wavelengths and protection from the colors to which the human eye is most sensitive.